RMRDC DG Hails Shea Nuts Ban, Insists Raw Materials Should Not Be Exported Without 30% Value Addition - THISDAYLIVE

 The ban, is however, subject to review on expiration and specifically aimed at boosting the shea value chain to generate about $300 million annually in the short term.

+NASPAN, which is the umbrella body for actors in the country’s shea value chain,

+stated that for continuous growth and to sustain Nigeria’s advantage of accounting for about 58 per cent of total world stock of shea trees, the federal government should adopt the shea tree for its various climate management programmes in states within the shea belt.

-However, speaking at a media briefing in Abuja, Ike-Muonso, reaffirmed the council’s commitment to play its statutory role to support the actualisation of the objectives of the ban.
+However, speaking at a media briefing in Abuja, over the weekend, Ike-Muonso, reaffirmed the council’s commitment to play its statutory role to support the actualisation of the objectives of the ban.

 He noted that since his assumption of office, he had been advocating that raw materials should not be exported without adding at least 30 per cent value to them.